ReneNeu/MobilePresentation/README.md

 |auto brightness| lightt sensor  |
 | VR (Google Cardboard)| gyroscope, magnetic  sensor, orientation  |

+## Technichal Background

+TODO

+## Our APP

+If you want to try our app you just have to go to our project in AndroidStudio Clone and go to the Main (https://github.com/ReneNeu/MobilePresentation/blob/27a8ca7d275316000234c42b41d2ac6369d3b0d8/app/src/main/java/com/example/mobileambienttemperature/MainActivity.kt).
+Then you have to execute it

 ## Summary

 New sensore are not always a good thing.
 For example the new radar based Soli sensor in Googles Pixel 4 is not living up to it's true potential.
 The capability are limited by Googles implementation.